injeti-manohar/openshift-deployment-guide/src/main/paradox/includes/building-using-maven.md

 </plugin>
 ```

 There are two things to pay careful attention to here.
 Firstly, the base image we're using is `adoptopenjdk/openjdk8`.
-You can use any Docker image that provides a JDK, this is the one we recommend for open source users of OpenShift and is certified by Lightbend for running our products.
+You can use any Docker image that provides a JDK, this is the one we recommend for open source users of Kubernetes and is certified by Lightbend for running our products.
 If you're a RedHat customer, you will likely prefer to use the RedHat certified OpenJDK base images, which use a RedHat certified OpenJDK build on RHEL, which is also certified by Lightbend for running our products:

 ```xml
 <from>registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift</from>